 Platinum Is The Superior Option Over The Long Haul

 Overall the Platinum card is the superior option for an everyday card you plan on keeping around.
 Assuming you're able to achieve the spending requirements, the extra bonuses on the Platinum easily compensate for the additional annual fee.
-Even in year 1 where there is a $195 difference (The fee is waived on the Gold for the first year), the 20k extra bonus miles more than make up for it.
+Even in year 1 where there is a $195 difference.
 By year 2, the value of the companion certificate is another mark in favor of the Platinum.

 The only way the Gold card is more valuable is if you're looking for a card for just 1 year, and want to earn a large amount of bonus miles.
-If goal is to earn bonus miles, you're likely better off with better airline credit cards like the Barclaycard Arrival Plus World Elite, or something like the Starwood Preferred Guest.
-Points earned through the SPG card are transferrable to Delta's loyalty program 1:1 and you may be eligible for bonus points during these transfers.
+If goal is to earn bonus miles, you're likely better off with better airline credit cards like the Barclays Arrival Plus® World Elite Mastercard®, or something like the Starwood Preferred Guest.
+Points earned through the SPG card are transferable to Delta's loyalty program 1:1 and you may be eligible for bonus points during these transfers.

 The Platinum under most circumstances